Skip to content

 # REDIS_PASSWORD -- python -c "import secrets; print(secrets.token_hex(32))"

-# docker compose will refuse to start if any of these are missing.
+# docker compose refuses to interpolate when any of these are missing,

 docker compose up -d